mortylabs/kubernetes/README.md

 All deployments are running on Rancher k3s but with a MetalLB load balancer and NGINX reverse proxy replacing Traefik.
 Hardware comprises Raspberry Pi 4Bs (8GB RAM), and SSD drives replacing the sdcard, all running the Raspbian Buster operating system.

 For persistent storage, a Network File Server (NFS) is used.
 Really it's just a raspberry pi with a SSD drive acting as a NFS.
-When Raspbian OS 64 bit is released I'll switch to LongHorn (no working image available for Raspbian Buster 32-bit)
+When Raspbian OS 64 bit is released I'll switch to Longhorn (currently no working longhorn image available for Raspbian Buster 32-bit)

 To learn kubernetes, I decided to write some deployment yamls myself rather than blindly deploy helm charts that someone else has written.